ivan-markov-666/Playwright-Custom-Frame/README.md

 The framework supports TS languages.

 # Precondition
-Make sure that you read Playwright documentation located here: https://playwright.dev .
+Make sure that you read the Playwright documentation located here: https://playwright.dev .
 Because Playwright is using Jest by default (and we are using Jest in this frame) - it will be good to cover this documentation, too: https://jestjs.io/ .
 Playwright is using node.js, so it will be good to have a basic knowledge of it: https://nodejs.org/en/ .
 For any questions, refer to the original documentation.
 This framework doesn't have anything unique.
 It uses technologies that are combined with working together.
 For any questions about the technologies, refer to their official documentation.